Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Graph Theory.md

 ### **Hazard**: Coloured pens

-**Description**: Risk that children will take and possibly eat coloured pens.
+**Description**: Risk that children will take and possibly eat pen caps (choking hazard).

 **Affected People**: Public

-**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9
+**Before Mitigation**: Likelihood: 3, Severity: 4, Overall: 12

 **Mitigation**: Watch small children with pens.
 Take the pens off the children, and alert parents immediately if children aren’t being sensible and call a first aider if necessary.
+Keep hold of pen caps if particularly small children are present.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3